Goucher College: 20th century

 During President Goucher's tenure, enrollment grew but the college suffered financial deficits.
 In 1904, the college became the second in Maryland to establish a Phi Beta Kappa chapter, after Johns Hopkins University.
 Goucher stepped down in 1908 to resume his international missionary work but remained involved with the school as president emeritus until his death in 1922.
 In 1910, the school was renamed Goucher College in his honor.

 In 1913, the college inaugurated its fourth president, William W. Guth, who oversaw the construction of several new residence halls and a successful million-dollar fundraising campaign.
-Around this time, U.S. President Woodrow Wilson, whose daughter Jessie was a Goucher alumna, expressed support for the college's fundraising efforts in correspondence with the administration, writing in March 1913, "It would, indeed, be ... evidence that our great educational public does not fully understand its own interests if an institution which has served with such faithfulness ... in the cause of woman's [sic] education should be allowed to break up for the lack of money."
+Around this time, U.S. President Woodrow Wilson, whose daughter Jessie was a Goucher alumna, expressed support for the college's fundraising efforts in correspondence with the administration, writing in March 1913, "It would, indeed, be ... evidence that our great educational public does not fully understand its own interests if an institution which has served with such faithfulness ... in the cause of woman's education should be allowed to break up for the lack of money."
 By 1914, Goucher was one of six "Class I" colleges for women in the U.S.

-In 1921, Goucher purchased 421 acres of land in nearby Towson that had belonged to the estate of a prominent Baltimore family for $150,000, some of which was later resold to provide funding for construction and other expenses.
-The move from Baltimore to the Towson suburbs was completed in 1953 after having been delayed by financial restraints imposed by the Great Depression and World War II.
-Before 1950, Goucher hosted nearly a dozen sorority chapters on campus including Kappa Kappa Gamma, Kappa Alpha Theta, Gamma Phi Beta, and Pi Beta Phi.
-They were disbanded as of the move to Towson.
+In 1921, Goucher purchased 421 acres of land in nearby Towson that had belonged to the estate of a prominent Baltimore family, for $150,000.
+The move from Baltimore to the Towson suburbs was completed in 1953.
+Before 1950, Goucher hosted nearly a dozen sorority chapters on campus including Kappa Kappa Gamma, Kappa Alpha Theta, Gamma Phi Beta, and Pi Beta Phi, but they were disbanded on the move to Towson.

 Goucher turned coeducational in 1986 when the board of trustees voted to admit men, citing declining enrollment and reduced national interest by women in single-sex colleges.
-The decision was controversial among some students and alumnae, but was followed by increased enrollment and sustained support from the school's donors, with Goucher's endowment growing nearly five-fold from $45 million in 1986.
-Then-president Rhoda M. Dorsey, who also initially resisted the proposal, presided over the transition.
+The decision was controversial among many students and a minority of alumnae.
+However it was followed by increased enrollment and sustained support from the school's donors, with Goucher's endowment growing nearly five-fold from $45 million in 1986.
+President Rhoda M. Dorsey, who also initially resisted the proposal, relented and presided over the transition.

 Old Goucher

-Goucher's former Baltimore campus is now known as Old Goucher.
+Goucher's former Baltimore campus became known as Old Goucher.
 The school maintained no affiliation with the property after its sale.
 The complex was added to the National Register of Historic Places in 1978.
 Many of its Romanesque structures have been preserved and re-purposed for commercial, public, and residential use.
 The school's Towson campus was added to the historic register in 2007.